Kotti/Kotti/README.rst

 Kotti aims to use few abstractions, yet it aims to be somewhat extensible.

 You can extend Kotti with new content types and views from your own Python packages.
-If all that you want is replace templates and styles, then it's sufficient to hook up your static files in the configuration.
+If all that you want is replace templates and stylesheets, then it's sufficient to hook up plain old files in the configuration.

 For storage, Kotti uses any relational database for which there is `support in SQLAlchemy`_.
 There's no storage abstraction apart from